interuss/monitoring/CONTRIBUTING.md

 Contributions should follow [the general InterUSS contributions process](https://github.com/interuss/tsc/blob/main/repo_contributions.md).
 Additional information specific to this repository is provided below.

+## Formatting and verification

+This repository has a very strict Python linter, as well as very strict expected formats for a number of other artifacts such as Markdown files.
+Correct formatting can be verified with `make lint` from the repository root.
+But, in most cases manual formatting is not necessary to resolve issues -- instead, `make format` from the repository root should automatically reformat Python and most other mere-formatting issues without changing functionality.
+Because `make lint` is part of the integration tests, `make format` should generally be run before integration tests.

 ## Integration tests

 When [a PR is created](https://github.com/interuss/tsc/blob/main/repo_contributions.md#create-draft-pr-in-interuss-repository), the [continuous integration (CI) tests for this repository](./.github/workflows/CI.md) will run, and the PR will generally not be reviewed until they pass (unless [committer help is requested](https://github.com/interuss/tsc/blob/main/repo_contributions.md#request-committer-help-via-comment-in-pr) to address the failure).
 See [the continuous integration test documentation](./.github/workflows/CI.md) for how to run these tests on your local system more quickly and efficiently to be confident your PR will pass the CI tests when created (or when updates are made).